AprilMusava/-Hotel-Booking-Analysis/README.md

 Data Structure & Initial Checks

-The main database structure consists of one table with a total row count of 119391 records.
+The main data structure consists of one table with a total row count of 119391 records.
 A brief description of the table is as follows:

 hotel_data: Contains booking transactions, including ADR, customer types, and reservation statuses, customer demographic details, including customer types and preferred stay periods.

+Raw data can be found here: [[Raw Data File]]

 # EXECUTIVE SUMMARY